 Join us!

 Projects aim to: 1) define specific subtypes of neurons within the cerebellar nuclei by delineating their input and output connectivity and molecular identities, 2) establish the functional connectivity between distinct CN subpopulations and forelimb muscles and examines how cerebellar output pathways influence goal-directed forelimb movements, and 3) explore how the activity of discrete CN output pathways correlates with forelimb online correction and endpoint precision.
-By defining the organization of distinct cerebellar output pathways and identifying the ways in which they influence dexterous movements, this work will provide insight into how diverse circuits differentially participate in motor control, and clarify how injury and disease of cerebellar circuits can lead to motor impairments in humans.

 Principal Responsibilities: